MarionMcG/Python-Project-2018/README.md

 * While data scientists often employ different methods of linear regression than I did here, they often arrive at very similar equations to model the relationship between measurements.
 Comparing my work to theirs allowed me to identify a very simple mathematical error in my own calculations.

-* Petal Length and Petal Width measurements appear to provide the most clear differences between species.
-Setosa has length less than 2 cm and width less than 1cm.
-Virginica has length between 4.5 and 7cm and width between 1.5 and 2.5cm approximately.
-Versicolor has length between 3 and 5cm and width between 1 and 2cm.
-While there is some overlap bettwen Virginica and Versicolor, these measurements could form the basis for identifying species from measurements.

 ## Further plans

 During my analysis of the Iris Dataset, I tried to avoid analysis conducted by data scientists to avoid their work influencing my own.
 My intial plan to plot the data on scatter diagrams was heavily influenced by the grahical representations of this data on Wikipedia.